georgicaradu5-source/Play-stuff/docs/telemetry.md

     pass
 ```

-- When ENABLE_TELEMETRY is false/unset: both helpers use a no‑op backend.
+- When ENABLE_TELEMETRY is false/unset: both helpers use a no-op backend.
 - When ENABLE_TELEMETRY is true and packages are present: spans are emitted to the configured exporter.

-## Diagnostics and CI‑friendly checks
+## Diagnostics and CI-friendly checks

-You can validate spans without any network calls using the in‑memory exporter (this is how tests do it):
+You can validate spans without any network calls using the in-memory exporter (this is how tests do it):

 ```python
 from opentelemetry import trace